FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/gas-and-benchmarks.md

 # Gas and Benchmarks

+## 🚧 Gas and Benchmarks - Coming Soon! 🚧

-Understanding gas costs and performance benchmarks for FHE.sol operations.
+This documentation section is currently under development.
+We're working to provide comprehensive information about gas costs and performance benchmarks for operations in our FHE library.

+Check back soon for updates!